2021–2022 Luzon sabungero disappearances: Disappearances

-The first documented disappearance was on April 28, 2021, when two men were seen escorting Michael Bautista in handcuffs in Santa Cruz, Laguna.
+The first documented disappearance was on April 28, 2021, when two men were seen escorting Prince in handcuffs in Santa Cruz, Laguna.
 A cellphone video recorded on May 11, 2021, showed two more sabungeros in Santa Cruz before their disappearances.

 On August 30, 2021, a group of men stormed the house of 48-year-old Ricardo Lasco in San Pablo, Laguna.
 Several minutes later, Lasco was escorted out of the house with a box reportedly containing jewelry, watches, and money; he has not been seen since.
 According to his relatives, Lasco was a chicken breeder and a "master agent" of online cockfighting, known locally as e-sabong.
 Lasco's brother said that the armed men who stormed Lasco's house identified themselves as NBI agents and presented an arrest warrant, charging Lasco with "large-scale estafa".
 At least two police officers were implicated, but both denied their involvement.
 According to San Pablo chief of police Gary Alegre, the NBI did not conduct an operation that day.
 Senator Ronald dela Rosa suggested that e-sabong "website cloning" or spoofing might have led to Lasco's disappearance.

 On January 5, 2022, brothers Jeffrey and Nomer Depano of Hagonoy, Bulacan, failed to return home after a cockfight event in Lipa, Batangas.
 Their van was found abandoned two days later, near a bridge along the MacArthur Highway, with their clothes inside.
 According to their parents, Jeffrey was brought by Nomer due to a lack of players at the event and had no previous experience in cockfighting.
 The day after the Depano brothers' disappearance, three more sabungeros from Hagonoy—Edgar Malaca, Alexander Quijano, and Atong Sacdalan—were reported missing after telling their families that they were going to Lipa for an e-sabong event.

 On January 13, 2022, four cockfighting players went missing from the Manila Arena in Santa Ana, Manila; six more players from the same area followed.
 CCTV footage from that day showed a convoy of vehicles driving away from the arena, including a Toyota Tamaraw FX driven by the neighbors of a cockfight player who went missing in Rizal.
 The FX stopped on Osmeña Highway, where an unknown man was seen getting out of the car and into the tailing car.
 A day after the disappearances of some of the cockfight players in Laguna, an unidentified man was captured on CCTV withdrawing money using an ATM card belonging to one of the sabungeros.
 The victim's wife said that over was stolen from her husband's bank account.
 A concerned person offered a reward of for anyone who could provide the man's identity.

 The disappearances were first reported by local news outlets on January 18, 2022.
 Three weeks later, on February 4, 2022, a luxury car used to transport cockfight enthusiasts was found abandoned at a restaurant in Malate, Manila, with its engine running.
 Police investigators looked into the incident as a possible kidnapping but could not find any evidence.